David Eagleman: The Safety Net (previously titled Why the Net Matters)

-In 2020, Eagleman published The Safety Net: Surviving Pandemics and Other Disasters, an updated and re-titled version of a book he had published in 2010: Why the Net Matters (Canongate Books). in the book, he argues that the advent of the internet mitigates some of the traditional existential threats to civilizations.
+In 2020, Eagleman published The Safety Net: Surviving Pandemics and Other Disasters, an updated and retitled version of a book he had published in 2010: Why the Net Matters.
+In it, he argues that the advent of the internet mitigates some of the traditional existential threats to civilizations.
 In keeping with the book's theme of the dematerialization of physical goods, he chose to publish the manuscript as an app for the iPad rather than a physical book.
 The New York Times Magazine described Why the Net Matters as a "superbook", referring to "books with so much functionality that they're sold as apps".
-Stewart Brand described Why the Net Matters as a "breakthrough work".
+Stewart Brand described it as a "breakthrough work".
 The project was longlisted for the 2011 Publishing Innovation Award by Digital Book World.
-Eagleman's talk on the topic, entitled "Six Easy Ways to Avert the Collapse of Civilization", was voted the #8 Technology talk of 2010 by Fora.tv.

 Incognito: The Secret Lives of the Brain

-Eagleman's science book Incognito: The Secret Lives of the Brain is a New York Times bestseller and was named a Best Book of the Year by Amazon, the Boston Globe, and the Houston Chronicle.
-Incognito was reviewed as "appealing and persuasive" by The Wall Street Journal and "a shining example of lucid and easy-to-grasp science writing" by The Independent.
-The book explores the brain as being a "team of rivals", with parts of the brain constantly "fighting it out" among each other.
+Eagleman's 2011 science book Incognito: The Secret Lives of the Brain was a New York Times bestseller and was named a Best Book of the Year by Amazon, The Boston Globe, and Houston Chronicle.
+The book was reviewed as "appealing and persuasive" by The Wall Street Journal and "a shining example of lucid and easy-to-grasp science writing" by The Independent.
+The book explores the brain as being a "team of rivals", with different parts constantly "fighting it out" among each other.